Aman2925/SQL-Projects/04_Zomato_SQL_Analysis/README.md

 ---

 ### 1️⃣3️⃣ Rider Ratings Analysis
-**-- Find the number of 5-star, 4-star,
+**Find the number of 5-star, 4-star,
-and 3-star ratings each rider has.
--- riders receive this rating based on delivery time.
+and 3-star ratings each rider has. riders receive this rating based on delivery time.
--- If orders are delivered less than 15 minutes of order received time the rider get 5 -- if they deliver 15 and 20 minute they get 4 star rating -- if they deliver after 20 minute they get 3 star rating. star rating**
+If orders are delivered less than 15 minutes of order received time the rider get 5 if they deliver 15 and 20 minute they get 4 star rating if they deliver after 20 minute they get 3 star rating. star rating**